Skip to main content

 • Loch Linnhe (An Linne Dhubh)

 The watershed lies between Loch Oich and Loch Lochy.
 Loch Linnhe to the south of Fort William is a sea loch into which both the River Lochy and Caledonian Canal emerge.
-At the north end, the River Ness empties into the Moray Firth.
+At the north end, the River Ness empties into the Beauly Firth at the point where it meets the Moray Firth.

 Nearby Areas